crustio/Crust-Grants-Program/applications/Subscan_explorer.md

 The main task is to integrate the storage-related functions of splorer into the Subscan blockchain explorer, which includes the following tasks:
 * Product and interaction design
 * Server-side development
-* customized UI and front-end development
+* Customized UI and front-end development
 * Storage-related open API and API Docs
 These functions will be applied to Crust testnet-Maxwell, Crust Canary Network-Shadow and Crust mainnet.

 ### Ecosystem Fit

-Subscan is a high-precision Web3 explorer that aggregate Substrate ecological network.
+Subscan is a high-precision Web3 explorer that aggregates Substrate ecological network.
 Subscan is the first explorer to support Crust network.
 As a blockchain infrastructure, it provides users with blockchain data query services.

 ## Team